bokeh/bokeh/sphinx/source/docs/dev_guide/pull_requests.rst

     Once you have created a pull request, a member of the `Bokeh core team`_ will begin `reviewing your pull request`_ and may request changes or additions.
 If so, they will help you along the way with any questions you may have.
-You can make new changes in your existing local branch, and push them to Github.
+You can make new changes in your existing local branch and push them to Github.
 The PR will update automatically, there is no need to open a new PR.
 The team member will also update any `labels in your pull request <wiki pull requests_>`_.
 Reviewing pull